manez/claw-ansible/README.md

 # :heavy_exclamation_mark: :heavy_exclamation_mark: :heavy_exclamation_mark:

-Since Islandora CLAW has moved development to Drupal 8, our Docker images **no longer** function properly.
+Since Islandora CLAW has moved development to Drupal 8, our Ansible build **no longer** functions properly.
 We recommend using the [vagrant](https://github.com/Islandora-CLAW/CLAW/tree/master/install) build instead.
 Please follow the Islandora [listserv](https://groups.google.com/forum/?hl=en&fromgroups=#!forum/islandora) and weekly [CLAW Tech Calls](https://github.com/Islandora-CLAW/CLAW/wiki#islandora-claw-tech-calls) for updates about the status of Docker and Ansible with Islandora CLAW.

  Please note that even with vagrant, there is not yet a stable release of Islandora CLAW.
 We welcome your volunteer contributions to help get the project to production.